Al Roker reveals he has been hospitalized with blood clots in his leg, lungs - NewsBreak

 In an Instagram post , Roker said he was admitted to a hospital after a blood clot in his leg “sent” other clots into his lungs.

-“After some medical whack-a-mole, I am so fortunate to be getting terrific medical care and on the way to recovery,” Roker said.Brian Laundrie’s family ‘appalled’ by ‘tasteless’ ‘Celebrity Jeopardy!’ clue
+“After some medical whack-a-mole, I am so fortunate to be getting terrific medical care and on the way to recovery,” Roker said.Snoop Dogg launches accessory line for pets called Snoop Doggie Doggs

 Roker’s colleagues wished their coworker a speedy recovery both on-air and online.